lsbardel/python-stdnet/docs/source/stdnetredis.rst

 During the development of stdnet_ we came across several design decisions, some more critical than others, and most of them were resolved coding the client only.
-However, more exotic features such as an efficient full text search and time series required hacking on the server side.
+However, more exotic features, such as the time series structure, required hacking on the server side.

 For this reason we have the stdnet-redis_ branch.

-Will stdnet-redis_ branch merged into redis_ master?
-This is a question for redis core developers.

 Sorted sets
 ==================================

-For some bizzare reasons redis does not have a ``zdiffstore`` command.
+For some reasons redis does not have a ``zdiffstore`` command.
 For 99% of applications this is not an issue, but when using stdnet_ with models which have an :ref:`implicit sorting <implicit-sorting>` it becomes one.
-Sorted sets are like sets, a collection of elements with no repetion, but unlike sets they are ordered with respect a score.

-Sorted sets allow stdnet to implement models with an implicit sorting with respect to a model field.

 ZDIFFSTORE